Last Updated on November 8, 2022 by Michelle Ball

 - Students who loved school before now not wanting to go

 - Drops in grades

-- New physical manifestations being complained about such as stomachaches, frequent illnesses to avoid school
+- New physical ills being complained about such as stomachaches, frequent illnesses to avoid school

 - Negative changes in student grades for no reason